 This proposal will reduce the attractiveness of maintaining declining offshore fields and so reduce the longevity of these fields.
-This will have a detrimental impact on capacity bookings as fields are decommissioned earlier than would have been expected.
-This will result in larger TO commodity charges as NGs' pipelines are underused coupled with the associated consequences to the UK's security of supply and tax revenues and
+This will have a detrimental impact on capacity bookings as fields are decommissioned earlier than would have been otherwise expected.
+This will result in larger TO commodity charges as NGs' pipelines will be under-utilised.